William V. Pratt: Naval career

 Pratt was at sea in 1919–1921 as commanding officer of the battleship and as Commander Destroyer Force, Pacific Fleet.
-Following promotion to rear admiral in mid-1921, he was a member of the General Board in Washington, D.C., and served as a technical advisor during the negotiations that led to the Washington Naval Limitations Treaty of February 1922.
+Following promotion to rear admiral in mid-1921, he was a member of the General Board in Washington, DC, and served as a technical advisor during the negotiations that led to the Washington Naval Limitations Treaty of February 1922.
 He commanded a battleship division in 1923–1925 and was president of the court of inquiry that examined the 8 September 1923 Honda Point Disaster.
 Assignments followed to the General Board and as president of the Naval War College.
 In 1927, he returned to sea as Commander Battleship Divisions, Battle Fleet.
 A year later, he became Commander Battle Fleet in the rank of admiral and in 1929–1930 was commander in chief of United States Fleet.

 Pratt's work with the U.S. Fleet was interrupted in early 1930 by a trip to England to participate in the London conference that further limited the size of the world's major navies.
 He became Chief of Naval Operations in September 1930 and spent nearly three years in that post, during a time when Depression-era demands for economy made it very difficult to maintain the Navy's size and readiness.
 During his tenure, he also helped Coast Guard Commandant Harry G. Hamlet in discouraging President Franklin D. Roosevelt from merging the Navy and Coast Guard.
 Pratt agreed with President Herbert Hoovers's emphasis on disarmament and went along with postponement of new construction and cutting the fleet.
 Other naval officers disagreed sharply with Hoover's policies.

 Later life

 Retired at the beginning of July 1933, Pratt lived thereafter in Maine and New York City.
 During World War II, he wrote a regular column for a nationally circulated magazine and spent several months on active Navy Department duty in 1941 studying measures to counter the German submarine threat.
-Pratt died in 1957.
+Pratt died at the Naval Hospital, Chelsea, Massachusetts, on 25 November 1957.

 Like his father, Pratt was a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.